-Your personal injury lawyer can either deposit your personal injury settlement money in a trust from which you can spend your money or you can choose to discontinue your SNAP or food stamp benefits.
-If your personal injury settlement is a lot of money, you might decide to just discontinue your SNAP or food stamp benefits but the choice is yours.
+Your personal injury lawyer can either deposit your personal injury settlement money in a trust from which you can spend your money, or you can choose to discontinue your SNAP or food stamp benefits.
+If your personal injury settlement is a lot of money, you can discontinue your SNAP or food stamp benefits, but the choice is yours.

 Will a Personal Injury Settlement Affect Section 8 Housing?

-If your personal injury settlement is a lot of money, you might decide to just discontinue receiving Section 8 Housing, but the choice is yours.
+If your personal injury settlement is a lot of money, you can discontinue receiving Section 8 Housing, but the choice is yours.
 We had several clients who used their personal injury settlement money to buy a house or apartment.

 If your personal injury case was settled and you deposited your settlement check in your account